BitBrew/event-docs/danlawudp-events/accelerometer.md

 (m/s<sup>2</sup>) or G-forces (g).
 A single G-force unit is equal to 9.8 m/s<sup>2</sup>.
 A g is equal to 1000mG.

-Acceleromeeter events are generated using 24Hz accelerometer sampling with sensitivity up to 2g.
+Accelerometer events are generated using 24Hz accelerometer sampling with sensitivity up to 2g.
 The threshold for triggering the event and the minimum number of samples needed to verify the event are configurable.
 The number of milliseconds the threshold must be maintained is static (1000 milliseconds).